exercism/awk/exercises/practice/list-ops/.docs/instructions.append.md

 ### Include files <sup>(gawk)</sup>

 Notice the [`@include`][d-include] directive in the test file.
 This instructs gawk to read and evaluate the named file.

 ### Namespaces <sup>(gawk)</sup>

-All awk variables are global
-(except for function parameters which are local to the function).
+All awk variables are global (except for function parameters which are local to the function).
 There is a high potential for name collisions, particularly when third-party libraries get included.
 [Namespaces][namespaces] are a way to partition where variables are stored.
 Notice the [`@namespace`][d-namespace] directive in the exercise's files.

 The default namespace is named "awk".
 Having a default namespace allows the programmer to call a builtin awk function from inside a function in a different namespace.

 ### Dynamic function invocation <sup>(gawk)</sup>

 awk functions are not first-class objects: they can't get passed around like some other languages allow.
-However, the _name_ of a function can be passed as a string and that is used to invoke the function, using a special `@varname(args)` notation.
+However, a variable can hold the _name_ of a function (a string), and the function is invoked using a special `@varname(args)` notation.
 An example:

 ```awk
 function greet(name) {